RVARELAT/cse15l-lab-reports/lab-report-3.md

 technical/plos/journal.pbio.0020001.txt
 technical/biomed/1468-6708-3-1.txt
 ```
 - The -mtime command finds files that we modified in the last 7 days which is what "-7" is for.
-This is useful to find files we modfied but can't remember which ones they were.
+This is useful to find files we modfied in the last week but can't remember which ones they were.

 ```
 cd technical
-find plos -mtime -7
+find plos -mtime -1
 plos/journal.pbio.0020001.txt
 ```
-- When we cd into our technical directory we use the -mtime command to find files we modified in the last 7 days in the plos directory.
-This is useful when we only want to find files we modified in a certain directory.
+- When we cd into our technical directory we use the -mtime command to find files we modified in the last day in the plos directory.
+This is useful when we only want to find files we modified in a certain directory recently.

 ```
 find technical -mtime 0  -mtime -7